-It’s been 18 days since I’ve returned from Uganda and Kenya.
-I already miss the smell of charcoal burning, the long dinners with friends, the bumpy car rides with endless sites and smells, and even the hot and restless nights.
+It’s been 18 days since I’;ve returned from Uganda and Kenya.
+I already miss the smell of charcoal burning, the long dinners with friends, the bumpy car rides with endless sights and smells, and even the hot and restless nights.
 I love the sense of accomplishment I feel when seeing our projects implemented, but it is never too long before I start dreaming about what’s next.
 You might think that I spend most of my time identifying big picture ideas that include collaboration and high impact.
 I really do love that, but what keeps me awake at night are the individual stories.
 After my latest trip, it’s Felix that’s on my mind.

 Felix is 5 years old.
 His dad is a peasant farmer.
 His mother died during childbirth.
 Since his father had nobody to help and was so poor, he tried to bury Felix alive with his mother.
 Felix was rescued and brought to Moyo Babies Home (a home for orphaned and abandoned children).
 He has received much love and has turned out to be quite a special boy.